riyas2327/atlas-examples-terraform/ecs-blue-green/README.md

 ### Scale Down V2 (Green)

-Once again, now that `v3` has been successfully deployed and is reporting as healthy, we can safely scale down `v2` by changing the `green_count` to `0`.
+Once again, now that `v3` has been successfully deployed and is reporting as healthy, we can now safely scale down `v2` by changing the `green_count` to `0`.

 ```
 terraform apply -var blue_version=v3 -var blue_count=5 -var=green_version=v2 -var green_count=0